-What is JavaScript Import and How to Import Modules
+How to Import Modules in JavaScript

 Syntax

-The syntax of the import module is the following.
-It has many syntaxes because it depends on whether we import single or multiple contents from a file.
+It has many variations because it depends on whether we import single or multiple contents from a file.

 import defaultExport from 'module_name';